Waynesburg, Pennsylvania: History

 In 1796, the Pennsylvania General Assembly passed legislation to create Greene County, dividing Washington County into two parts with the lower part becoming Greene County.
 Part of the legislation required a city to take the county seat for the section of land.
 They chose Waynesburg as the place for the county seat because it was in the center of the county.

 Thomas Slater owned the land which is now Waynesburg.
 According to the Living Places website, Slater purchased the land from a Native American for a two-year-old heifer and a flint-lock rifle.
 In that time, land development required a patent from William Penn.
-The town at that time was referred to as Eden, named after his wife Elanor’s maiden name, according to the Angel Fire website.
+The town at that time was referred to as Eden, named after his wife Elanor's maiden name, according to the Angel Fire website.
 County commissioners bought the 158 acres of land from Slater for $2,376 for the purpose of building a jail, courthouse and other public buildings.
 The commissioners changed the name to Waynesburg, after Revolutionary War General Anthony Wayne.
 Despite selling the land, though, Slater remained in the area.
 He lived next to the Waynesburg VFW where two trailers now sit.
 Slater lived in his house until his death in 1815 at the age of 76.
+The state legislature incorporated Waynesburg as a borough effective April 9, 1816.